 Join the beet renaissance!
 Beets come in a variety of colors, shapes, and textures.
 All types are highly nutritious, and contain significant amounts of fiber, potassium, folic acid, and vitamin C. Betalains are powerful antioxidants that give red beets their distinctive hue and unique flavor.
 Gold beets are rich in b-xanthine pigment.
 Beets are grown in all areas of the country, and they take up very little garden space.

-Beets were originally grown and enjoyed only for the greens.
+Beets were originally grown and enjoyed only for their greens.
 The root did not appear in recipes until the 14th century in England.
 Although there were only a few varieties known in the 17th and 18th centuries, women used red beet juice as a cheek and lip stain.

 Special Sowing Instructions: To hasten germination, soak seeds for 8-24 hours before sowing.
-Do not allow a crust to build up on soil surface, as seedlings will struggle to come up through the crust.
+Do not allow a crust to build up on the soil surface, as the seedlings will struggle to come up through the crust.
 Seeds can germinate and grow with soil temperatures as low as 40°F, but may take a month or longer to germinate.
 Beet seeds are actually dry fruit containing many seeds that often germinate in clusters, so proper thinning is very important.

 Sowing Preparation and Spacing

 Beets will grow in a wide range of soils, but perform best in well-drained, sandy loam, rich in organic matter.
 Sow 1 seed every 4″ in rows 1′ apart.
 If you want to grow beets for only the baby greens, they can be sown more densely, with seeds just 1″ apart.

 Beets are frost-tolerant and grow best in the cool temperatures of spring and fall, or winter in mild climates.

 Beets demand a constant supply of moisture.
 Without it, even for a short period, root development may be adversely affected.